Carmen Varner // Food, Lifestyle, and Travel Blogger

 The nighttime light show at the Multimedia Fountain Park.

-Chopin in the Park - Frédéric François Chopin (born Fryderyk Franciszek Chopin) was a famous Polish composer and pianist.
+Chopin in the Park - Music lovers will adore this experience.
+Frédéric François Chopin (born Fryderyk Franciszek Chopin) was a famous Polish composer and pianist.
 There is the Frederic Chopin Monument in Warsaw (Polish: Pomnik Fryderyka Chopina w Warszawie).
-There are Chopin concerts so check the calendar out to see when these are happening!
+See a Chopin concert and check the calendar out to browse when they happen!

 Multimedia Fountain Park at night - Easy Warsaw sightseeing option with free shows May through September.
 The fountain changes colors & splish splashes artistically as music plays.
 One of my favorite free things to do in Warsaw. *my personal favorite.